-Mrs. Patience B. Cole has sold her house on Wendover Road Mrs. Fathence B. Cole has sold her house on Wendover Koal to Franklin S. Aller, real estate editor on the New York American.
+Mrs. Patience B. Cole has sold her house on Wendover Road to Franklin S. Aller, real estate editor on the New York American.
 Mrs. Cole, her sons and her mother, Mrs. Bevier, will move to Larchmont soon.
-They will rent a house tem-porarily and will build a house for permanent occupancy.
+They will rent a house temwill move to Larchmont soon.
+They will rent a house temporarily and will build a house for permanent occupancy.

 Miss Effie Dongan, of Kew Gardens, gave a personal shower on Wednesday afternoon, March 26, at her home, 114 Quentin Street, for Miss Helen Wolston Smith, of Forest Hills Gardens.

-Miss Smith is to be one of Miss Dongan's bridal attendants in Tune.
+Miss Smith is to be one of Miss Dongan's bridal attendants in ably toward a complete recovery.

-Frank Hargreave, of Euclid Street, who underwent an operation last week in the Flushing Hospital, is progressing favorably toward a complete recovery.
+Frank Hargreave, of Euclid Street, who underwent an operation last week in the Flushing Hospital, is progressing favor-